 A: Every new instrument should be broken-in through a gradual increase in playing time, from 5-10 minutes a few times a day, to the player’s normal schedule after a week or so.
 Following this procedure will ensure that the clarinet is more resistant to cracking and warping over time.

-A: While we think we make some of the best mouthpieces available today, we know that most players will already have their favorite mouthpiece and will generally use that mouthpiece with our clarinet.
+A: While we think we make some of the best mouthpieces available today, we know that most players will already have their favourite mouthpiece and will generally use that mouthpiece with our clarinet.
 Therefore, we don’t see a need to add that additional cost to the instrument.
 However, if you really want a MoBa Mouthpiece with your new Backun, MoBa or Protégé Clarinet, let us know – we are more than happy to sell you one!

-Q: Do you make A, Eb, C, D, G, or Bass Clarinets?
+Q: DO YOU MAKE A, Eb, C, D, G, OR BASS CLARINETS?

 A: Please see our Backun to Vandoren Comparison Chart for tip opening comparisons between our mouthpieces and some other popular models.